TanayB11/me/content/blog/2024-04-30-large-language-models-are-not-intelligent.md

 +++
-title = "large language models are not intelligent." date = 2024-04-30 description = "🌳"
+title = "LLMs are not intelligent" date = 2024-04-30
+description = "🌳"
 +++